ehawk61/wang_foot_body_massage_site/content/ourstaff/_index.md

 **Jonathan Meek**
 _Web Presence Manager_

-Jonathan developed the website you're viewing right now.
-He's a graduate of Southern Polytechnic State University.
-He works full-time as a developer with AT&T but does web setup from time to time.
+Jonathan is a graduate of Southern Polytechnic State University.
+He works as a developer for The Home Depot.